kperdlich/kperdlich.github.io/_posts/2014-7-14-Bringing-Minecraft-to-the-Nintendo-Wii.md

 The Minecraft protocol documentation and tools like Wireshark helped a lot, but to improve my development experience and gain a better understanding of the netcode, I decided to implement a small Minecraft client using Unity.

-For those interested, the code for Unity-based client can be found [here](https://github.com/kperdlich/Minecraft-Unity-Client).
+For those interested, the code for the Unity-based client can be found [here](https://github.com/kperdlich/Minecraft-Unity-Client).

 Eventually, I got myself a Wii console.
 With access to real hardware, I was able to transition from testing on the emulator to testing on the Wii itself.
 This was crucial for validating functionality and performance on the actual device.